Pesonet1/gis_docker/README.md

 - osm2pgrouting (run on demand)
 - digiroad2pgrouting (run on demand)

 Nginx is used for proxying network traffic between containers.
-Currently it is only used for proxying Geoserver & Mapproxy requests.
+Currently it is only used for proxying Geoserver, Mapproxy & nominatim requests.

 ```
 /geoserver -> geoserver:8080
 /mapproxy -> mapproxy:8083
+/nominatim/ -> nominatim:8100
 ```

 ## Setup